colabottles/toddl/posts/an-event-apart-boston-2018.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 It was a humorous trip through the navigations of some example sites that had me in stitches, as well as the entire crowd.
-Icons for navigation, &quot;Most Popular&quot; navigation blocks, labeled versus unlabeled icons, hidden versus unhidden menu systems that result in huge losses in daily engagement.
+Icons for navigation, &ldquo;Most Popular&rdquo; navigation blocks, labeled versus unlabeled icons, hidden versus unhidden menu systems that result in huge losses in daily engagement.

 Even why and how to avoid (or even kill) the hamburger menu (something I am guilty of implementing on a few sites).

 I learned to reduce confusion and increase speed and simplicity for our customers at the company I work for, and had a lot of hearty laughter while learning.

 That wrapped up Day Two.
 As much as I would like to add more quotes, pictures and details, I have got to get some sleep.
 Tomorrow will be a very long day.
 I’ll have a wrap-up on the entire day tomorrow late.
-Tomorrow consists of A Day Apart, with Eric Meyer.
-“Navigating the CSS Renaissance”.
+Tomorrow consists of A Day Apart, with Eric Meyer. &ldquo;Navigating the CSS Renaissance&rdquo;.
 I look forward to it.

 Until next time, that is all.